cross-seed/cross-seed/README.md

   --qbittorrent-url <url>               The url of your qBittorrent webui.
 Requires '-A inject'.
 See the docs for more information.
-  -o, --offset <offset>                 Offset to start from -d, --delay <delay>                   Pause duration (seconds) between searches (default: 10) -e, --include-episodes                Include single-episode torrents in the search (default: false) -x, --exclude-older <cutoff>          Exclude torrents first seen more than x minutes ago.
+  -o, --offset <offset>                 Offset to start from -d, --delay <delay>                   Pause duration (seconds) between searches (default: 10) -x, --exclude-older <cutoff>          Exclude torrents first seen more than x minutes ago.
 Overrides the -a flag.
   -r, --exclude-recent-search <cutoff>  Exclude torrents which have been searched more recently than x minutes ago.
 Overrides the -a flag.
   -h, --help                            display help for command